‘My father will be watching’: family on hand as Wes Petterson Memorial Park officially opens in Weldon

 The village of Weldon had nearly triple the population on Saturday as friends, family, community members and dignitaries were on hand to officially open the Wes Petterson Memorial Park.

-The park and playground were built to honour the late Wes Petterson
+The park and playground were built to honour the late Wes Petterson, who was killed in the September 2022 mass stabbing.

 Through a sign language interpreter, Petterson’s son, Wes Petterson Jr., said that his father would be proud of what the small community had done in his memory.
 He also had the honour of cutting the ribbon to open the park officially.

-Diane Hovdebo, Petterson’s Sister-in-Law was amazed how quickly the park came to be.
+Diane Hovdebo, Petterson’s Sister-in-Law was amazed how quickly the park project came together.

-“It’s pretty amazing that they did it that quick and the most amazing part is that they felt the need to put Wes’ name in memory of it.
-That’s awesome,” Hovdebo said.
+“It’s pretty amazing that they did it that quick,” Hovdebo said.
+“The most amazing part is that they felt the need to put Wes’ name in memory of it.
+That’s awesome.”

 Petterson was one of 11 people killed during a mass stabbing rampage two years ago.
 He was the only victim from Weldon, while the other 10 were from nearby James Smith Cree Nation.